OZGrav/pygwincFold/README.md

 * `calc()`: return final data array

 Generally these methods are not called directly.
-Instead, the `Noise` and `Budget` classes include a `run` method that smartly executes then all in sequence.
+Instead, the `Noise` and `Budget` classes include a `run` method that smartly executes them in sequence and returns a `BudgetTrace` object for the budget.

-See the built-in documentation for more info (e.g. `pydoc3 gwinc.nb.BudgetItem`)
+See the built-in `BudgetItem` documentation for more info (e.g. `pydoc3 gwinc.nb.BudgetItem`)

 ### budget module definition